 Other price risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
 The Institute is exposed to other price risk through its investments in quoted shares.

-It is management's opinion that there have been no changes to risks or their concentrations since December 31, 2022.
+It is management's opinion that there have been no change to other price risk since December 31, 2023.

-13. Unrestricted and internally restricted reserves
+11. Unrestricted and internally restricted reserves